-The Pacific Red Snapper is found over rocky bottoms, close to caves and crevices at depths up to 300 feet, with the depth limit established by a series of fairly large (76 cm, 30 inches) fish that I caught in November 2013 over sand bottom in the San José River basin.
-They reach a maximum length of 99.2 cm (39 inches) and 17 pounds, 7 oz (the current I.G.F.A. world record, with the fish being caught off the Uncle Sam Bank, Baja California Sur in 2001).
-I believe that a new world record is accessible in the waters adjacent to the greater Los Cabos area; I have seen a picture of such a fish but unfortunately it was not measured or retained.
-They feed on crabs, mollusks, octopuses, shrimp, and small fish.
+The Pacific Red Snappers are found over rocky bottoms and close to caves and crevices at depths up to 300 feet.
+This depth limit was established by a series of fairly large fish (76 cm; 30 inches) that I caught in November 2013 over sandy bottoms in the San José River basin.
+They reach a maximum length of 99.2 cm (39 inches) and weight of 7.9 kg (17 pounds 7 oz), which is the current IGFA world record, with this fish being caught off the Uncle Sam Bank, Baja California Sur in 2001.
+I believe that a new world record is accessible in the waters adjacent to the greater Los Cabos area; I have seen a picture of such a fish but unfortunately it was neither measured nor retained.
+They feed on crabs, mollusks, octopus, shrimp, and small fish.
+They are found from Magdalena Bay south along the west coast of Baja, in the southern 75% of the Sea of Cortez, and along the coast of the mainland south to Guatemala; they are also present around most of the oceanic islands.

-The Red Snapper is most likely confused with the Colorado Snapper, Lutjanus colorado (dark red coloration), the Spotted Rose Snapper, Lutjanus guttatus (anal fin rounded, yellow anal, pectoral, and pelvic fins, large dark spot under the rear of the dorsal fin). and the Whipper Snapper, Lutjanus jordani (anal fin rounded with nine rays and horizontal scale rows above the lateral line)The Pacific Red Snapper is found from Magdalena Bay south along the west coast of Baja, in the southern three-fourths of the Sea of Cortez and along the coast of the mainland south to Guatemala; they are also present around most of the oceanic islands.
+The Pacific Red Snapper is most likely confused with the Colorado Snapper, Lutjanus colorado (dark red coloration), the Spotted Rose Snapper, Lutjanus guttatus (rounded anal fin; yellow anal, pectoral, and pelvic fins; large dark spot under rear of dorsal fin), and the Whipper Snapper, Lutjanus jordani (rounded anal fin with nine rays; horizontal scale rows above lateral line).